AspectOfJerry/BapUtils/README.md

 ### Versioning

-The BapUtils mod version is hardcoded at 3 locations.
-You must modify all 3 for a version change.
+The BapUtils mod version is hardcoded at 2 locations.
+Modify both values when changing version.

-- Constants.java
+- Constants.java (`public static final String kModVersion = "0.0.0";`)
-- build.gradle.kts
+- build.gradle.kts (`version = "0.0.0"`)
-- gradle.properties

 ### Using DevAuth, by DJtheRedstoner